Taijun Takeda: Biography

-Takeda was the second son of a Buddhist priest of the Pure Land Sect, and was raised in a temple.
+Takeda was the second son of a Buddhist priest of the Jōdo-shū sect, and was raised in a temple.
 He developed an early interest in both Chinese literature and left-wing politics and, on graduating from high school, he chose to major in Sinology at Tokyo University in 1931.
-He did not complete his degree, for he withdrew from the university after being arrested for distributing leaflets critical of imperialism, which cost him a month’s imprisonment.
+He did not complete his degree, for he withdrew from the university after being arrested for distributing leaflets critical of imperialism, which cost him a month's imprisonment.
 While in prison, he became acquainted with Yoshimi Takeuchi.